bob-cd/bob-cd.github.io/pages/architecture.md

 Like its depicted in the diagram above, Bob uses Docker internally as its _execution engine_.
 This provides an easily provisioned, isolated and disposable environment for build to take place in.

-Bob has **no notion of workers or executors**.
-Instead Bob comprises of one or more equally able engines which are load balanced and all the state centrally stored out of the engines in the DB.

 A pipeline is executed in the following way:
 1. The image provided in the pipeline is pulled by the docker daemon (if already not present).
 2. A container is created with the command specified in the first step.